mabyre/mabyre/README.md

 ### Hi you there (Hye) 👋 you're welcome

-There's millions to be made here, joking but ... anyway, who can tell software industry is sometimes very surprising.
+There's millions to be made here, joking but ... anyway, who can tell, software industry is sometimes very surprising.

 ### There is many instresting open source software delivred has is